San Diego Community Property Attorneys

 As San Diego marital property attorneys, we understand the anger and frustration you feel while dividing your assets into portions.
 Our San Diego family law firm specializes in complex property issues and will work quickly to resolve your property situation so your case can move forward as quickly as possible.
 If you have a large number of assets, then it is important you claim them accurately.
 Do not attempt to handle this process alone; doing so can have ramifications on your future.
 Contact Huguenor Mattis, A.P.C. at (858) 458-9500 and schedule a free consultation.

-Community property is any property the couple owned together during the course of the marriage.
-Anything that was acquired by the couple during marriage - homes, automobiles, and even debt - can be considered community property; although gifts and inheritances are usually excluded.
+Community property is any property the couple owned together during the course of the marriage and is sometimes referred to as marital property.
+Anything that was acquired by the couple during marriage – homes, automobiles, and even debt – can be considered community property, although gifts and inheritances are usually excluded.
 Community property also includes the income of both spouses during the marriage, along with anything purchased with those earnings.